TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-And if we enter an incorrect password it does not let us run the program:
+And if we enter an `incorrect password` it does `not let us run the program`:

 <br />